-Since 2010, Peterborough Distribution Inc. has participated in the Utility Pulse Customer Satisfaction Survey.
+Since 2010, Peterborough Distribution Inc. has participated in the Utility Pulse Customer Satisfaction Survey, utilized by many distribution companies.
 Random customers in various rate classes are selected to participate in the survey covering many facets of the utility industry including Customer Care, Company Image and Management Operations.
-PDI's Customer Satisfaction Rating is 95% in comparison to an 81% Provincial score.
-The overall grade for PDI was an "A" in every category, compared to an average Provincial score of "B".
-Our next survey will be conducted in 2019.
+PDI's Customer Satisfaction Rating has always been positive with the most current survey having been conducted in 2017.
+A new survey was not conducted for 2019 given the sale development of PDI to Hydro One.